maximetouroute/Sign-Language-Detector/README.md

 ## Algorithm Flow for Recognition Mode

- * The neural network is trained based on your dataset, and loaded back in the app as a predictor
+ * The neural network is trained with your dataset, and loaded back in the app as a predictor
  * prediction is executed on the video stream every 10 frames
- * the recognized letter is displayed on the upper-right of the viewport
+ * the recognized letter is displayed on the upper-right corner of the viewport

 # Code structure